robertklep/top-level-await/README.md

 # top-level-await

 Allow using `await` at your code's top level.
+Requires Node.js v7.6.0 or higher.

 Not this:
 ```